NE1W01F/Encrypter/README.md

 - Now checks the password is right
 - Error when encrypting and decrypting files
 - Decrypting error fixed (thanks to Adam Baker)
+- Delete's encrypted file after decryption.

 # Bugs

-- Needs to delete encrypted file after decryption
+- There are no bugs at the moment. :)

 # New Thing
 - Added EULA